osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 allowed_vos="VO1,VO2..."
 ```

 The full list of VOs is located on [OIM](https://oim.opensciencegrid.org/oim/vo).
-You are not expected to support all the VOs; recommended VOs are:
+You are not expected to support all the VOs.
+If you would like to support opportunistic usage, we recommend creating the following Unix accounts:

 | **VO name**                                             | **Unix account(s)**                                                    |
 |---------------------------------------------------------|------------------------------------------------------------------------|